codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do hamburgers go to dance?
-The meat-ball.
+What do you call two guys hanging out by your window?
+Kurt & Rod.

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+What was the name given to Android 4.3?
- 1. Corrupted Blood
+ 1. Jelly Bean
- 2. Shellshock
+ 2. Lollipop
- 3. Shellscript
+ 3. Nutella
- 4. Heartbleed
+ 4. Froyo

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Jelly Bean
 </details>